SierraLimaOscar/RKS502A503-AC-Remote-IR-codes/README.md

 This is my atempt to reverse engineer the IR codes for Mitsubishi heavy industries' AC remote control RKS502A503.

 I will be using the AnalysIR software (www.analysIR.com) with a LearnIR module.

+At this stage this is pretty much a work in progress.